Workshop — 5 Weeks · Saturdays · 2 Hours

 7

-AGENTS.md / CLAUDE.md
+AGENTS.md

 Learn how to define agent behavior in a persistent rules file the agent reads automatically.
 You'll adapt a real AGENTS.md to your project and extend it with rules that exist only in your head right now.